Abdulsalam101/alx-system_engineering-devops/0x00-shell_basics/README.md

+The 100-lets_move file : is shell script that moves all files beginning with an uppercase letter to the directory /tmp/u.

 The 102-tree file : is a shell script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 The 103-commas file : is a script that lists all the files and directories of the current directory, separated by commas (,)